-- The delivery of the growth points programme is continuing with the next major infrastructure improvement being an improvement on Grapes Hill to reduce bus queuing. - Work is also progressing to develop the St Augustines gyratory air quality management scheme, bus priority along Dereham Road and Newmarket Road and a junction improvement at the Ketts Hill roundabout. - Funding has been confirmed for the St Anne's Wharf Bridge linking King Street and Riverside to assist City Centre regeneration. - The current Economic Development Strategy is being refreshed and includes extending its coverage to encompass South Norfolk and Broadland District Councils.
-A consultation with over 5,000 businesses is underway with a deadline in early December.
-The feedback will be used to shape a refreshed strategy to be published in Spring 2009. - The wider coverage reflects better the true economic geography of Norwich and will therefore enable thinking and policy to be developed that will drive economic prosperity across the Greater Norwich area.
+- The delivery of the growth points programme is continuing with the next major infrastructure improvement being an improvement on Grapes Hill to reduce bus queuing. - Work is also progressing to develop the St Augustines gyratory air quality management scheme, bus priority along Dereham Road and Newmarket Road and a junction improvement at the Ketts Hill roundabout. - Funding has been confirmed for the St Anne's Wharf Bridge linking King Street and Riverside to assist City Centre regeneration. - The new Greater Norwich Economic Development Strategy covers Norwich, South Norfolk and Broadland District Councils.
+A consultation with businesses in the 3 districts is underway with a deadline of the 28 November 2008.
+The feedback will be used to shape a new strategy to be published in Spring 2009. - The wider coverage enables strategic join up with other GNDP activity and will therefore enable thinking and policy to be developed that will drive economic prosperity across the Greater Norwich area.
 The wider coverage aligns with development of the Joint Core Strategy as part of the LDF process and will ensure that housing growth is complemented by economic growth in the sub region. - The six priority actions listed under stage 1 of the Planning Improvement Plan have now largely been delivered.
 Remaining actions should be delivered shortly.
 The validation checklist has recently been published and will be implemented from 1st December 2008. - Performance in relation to minor and other applications shows gradual and sustained improvement towards target levels.
 Owing to performance below target levels in early quarters of the year it is still likely that targets for 2008/09 will be missed, however, it should be possible to exceed targets in 2009/10. - Some 180 submissions were made in response to the technical consultation on the Joint Core Strategy.
 These are due to be reported through the Greater Norwich Development Partnership Policy Group on 18th December along with a recommendation about the process to be followed in taking the Joint Core Strategy forward. - Access improvements to the ramp into City Hall customer centre are due to be completed in November 2008.